hello-robot/stretch_ros2/stretch_moveit_config/demo.md

 ### Planning with MoveIt 2 Using the MoveGroup C++ API

-9. If you want to integrate MoveIt 2 into your planning pipeline and want greater control over its various functionalities, using the MoveGroup API is the way to go.
+If you want to integrate MoveIt 2 into your planning pipeline and want greater control over its various functionalities, using the MoveGroup API is the way to go.
 Execute the launch file again and go through the comments in the node to understand what's going on.
 (Press Ctrl+C in the terminal to terminate)

 ```
 ros2 launch stretch_moveit_config movegroup_moveit2.launch.py
 ```

-10. Follow instructions in this [tutorial](https://github.com/hello-robot/stretch_ros2/blob/feature/hybrid_planning/stretch_moveit_config/movegroup_demo.md) to plan and execute trajectories using the MoveGroup C++ API.
+Follow instructions in this [tutorial](https://docs.hello-robot.com/0.2/stretch-tutorials/ros2/moveit_movegroup_demo/) to plan and execute trajectories using the MoveGroup C++ API.

 ![StowEdited](https://user-images.githubusercontent.com/97639181/166838248-cbfd537b-973e-4fb4-b60c-b5b3c111e02d.gif)

-Read the comments for a breakdown of the code
+Read the comments in the [code](https://github.com/hello-robot/stretch_ros2/blob/galactic/stretch_moveit_config/src/movegroup_test.cpp) for a breakdown of the node.